robocin/protocols/README.md

 ## Installation

 > **Note**: If you intend to utilize this repository on an alternative operating system, please don't hesitate to
 > raise an issue.
-We are committed to providing support and helping you modify the installation process to suit your
+We are committed to providing support by helping you modify the installation process to suit your
 > specific OS requirements.

 <a name="cpp"></a>